Jubatian/Kratemaqht-on-a-Treadmill/README.rst

-Running the ImageMagick or Gimp versions (recommended)
+Running the scripts
 ------------------------------------------------------------------------------

 You need to perform the following steps to get a trimmed down set of your
 images:

 - Make sure you have ImageMagick, PNGCrush, and optionally Gimp installed.
+OR if you want to use the PNGQuant version, you only need to get PNGQuant.

-- Run crush-gimp.sh or crush-magick.sh with the directory containing the images and the desired color count (64 is good for Kratemaqht), wait (a long time) and pray.
+- Run crush-gimp.sh, crush-magick.sh or crush-pngquant.sh with the directory
+  containing the images and the desired color count (64 is good for Kratemaqht), wait (a long time) and pray.

 - Note that the images are overwritten with the trimmed down variants: you may want to run the script on a copy of the image directory.